konradswierczek/relative_mode/README.md

 ## Alternative analyses

-In the article (Eerola & Schutz, 2025) we assess various aspects of the model (key profiles, distance measures, alternative formulations of the model) in Experiment 1.
-We also examine what could explain the variations in model success across recordings used in Experiment.
+In the article (Eerola & Schutz, 2025), we assess various parameters of the model (key profiles, distance measures, alternative formulations of the model) in Experiment 1.
+We also examine what could explain the variations in model success across recordings used in Experiment 3.
 Here we briefly report these alternative explorations.

 ### Experiment 1: Alternative analyses